jilv220/capstone/doc/testing_story_user_logs_a_mood_entry.md

 The user has a registered account and is logged into the application.

 ## Test Steps
-1.The user navigates to the "Mood Log" screen.
+1. The user navigates to the "Mood Log" screen.
-2.The user selects their current mood from predefined options (rad, meh, bad, Awful).
+2. The user selects their current mood from predefined options (rad, meh, bad, Awful).
-3.The user clicks the "Save" button.
+3. The user clicks the "Save" button.